-Lat pulldowns: For this exercise, you will need to hitch the center of your resistance band to a hook on the door.
+Lat pulldowns: For this exercise, hitch the center of your resistance band to a hook on the door.
 Place the ball against the door.
 Grabbing a handle in each hand, take a seat facing away from the door.
 Slowly pull the bands down until your elbows are fully pressed to your sides.
-You will feel the effort in the back muscles adjacent to your armpits, called the latissimus dorsi.
+You should feel the effort in the back muscles adjacent to your armpits, called the latissimus dorsi.
 Raise to the starting position and repeat, aiming for two to three sets of 10 to 12 reps each.

 If ever you reach a plateau, simply increase the intensity and/or duration of your workout.
-Your body will respond in kind, putting you back on the fast track to weight loss.
+Your body responds in kind, putting you back on the fast track to weight loss.

 To amp up your speed training you need to develop acceleration and top-end speed.
 From sprint starts to hill sprints and sled pulls and pushes.
 Learn what kind of sprint training will have you toeing the line with the best!

 With a combination of blazing speed, incredible quickness, and ridiculous jumping ability professional basketball players are some of the most athletic people on the planet.
 How can you be the same?
 It all starts with strength training.